Question and answers

 - The zone covers all of Copeland and Allerdale council areas except Keswick, Borrowdale, Millom and Silecroft

-- Being linked to the Integrated Resource Zone will be good, because water can be moved around from where it’s abundant to where it’s most needed
+- Being linked to the Integrated Resource Zone , because water can be moved around from where it’s abundant to where it’s most needed

 - West Cumbria is home to some very special landscapes and habitats which support species like freshwater mussels, char, Atlantic salmon and lamprey